-The bins were assembled and sited according to instructions, and then tested over year.
+The bins were assembled and sited according to instructions, and then tested over a year.
 They were given the required type of waste and similar bins were given the same mix of waste at the same time.
-They were assessed throughout the year, and we used the following criteria with equal marks attributed to each:
+They were assessed throughout the year using the following criteria with equal marks attributed to each:

 - Design & setup.
 Looked at ease and clarity of instructions, siting restrictions, and how well the design worked and extra features.

 - Ease of use.
 Assessed the simplicity of adding waste and then removing compost from the bin.

 - Compost quality & speed.
 Focussed on the speed the waste rotted down (including checking the temperature using a compost thermometer) and the quality of the finished compost.